THE TYPE OF CRETIN

 Kurdi, because this is the name he insisted on.
+Bear,

-Bear, after the D-9 he was driving, demolishing house after house.
+the D-9 he was driving, demolishing house after house.

 There was not one soldier in Jenin that did not hear this name.
 Kurdi Bear was

 considered the most devoted, brave and probably the most destructive operator.

 would want very much to have a word with.

 For 75 hours, with no break, he sat on the huge bulldozer,

 charges exploding around him, and erased house after house.